The Multiparty Coherent Channel and its Implementation with Linear Optics: Implementations of multiparty conat channel using linear optics

-\emph{Step 3. }\ \ Alice displaces the position quadrature of his mode $A_{2}$ by $\sqrt{2}x_{-}$ and her momentum quadrature by the value of $\sqrt{2}p_{+}$, Bob and Charlie displace the position quadrature of their possessed mode \emph{B} and \emph{C} respectively by $\sqrt{2}x_{-}$.
-After the modulations of three parties, we get
+\emph{Step 3. }\ \ Alice displaces the position quadrature of her mode $A_{2}$ by $\sqrt{2}x_{-}$ and her momentum quadrature by the value of $\sqrt{2}p_{+}$, Bob and Charlie displace the position quadrature of their possessed mode \emph{B} and \emph{C} respectively by $\sqrt{2}x_{-}$, resulting mode $A'$, $B'$ and $C'$.
+After the modulations, we get:

 Finally, we can find the results we obtained satisfy the constraints in (2) and (3), we get that